singhparmeetb/MemeSharingApp/README.md

 This is a simple Meme sharing app which uses a meme API.
 This was made as a way to test my android coding skills and I am pretty happy with the outcome.

 The UI is kept minimal with a mono coloured theme followed by an added "Download" button.
+You can enjoy memes and can even download them.

 ## Installation